The Art of Writing Effective Room Descriptions

 Students use artwork or images provided to them for this integrated lesson to explore how vivid descriptions can be written.
 Once working individually, they partner up and swap descriptions.
 Later they use classroom art supplies to try reproducing what their partner described before comparing their artistic renditions with original art works to see how well they match up.

-ALSO READ Leveraging Local Attractions in Your Accommodation Content
+ALSO READ Implementing User Feedback in Your Content Strategy

 4. Make It Relevant